• Four postings packed full of realistic artefacts and documents that make you feel like a genuine detective.

 • Can be played by one or more investigators, making it an excellent gift for one child or the perfect shared experience for siblings.

 It all starts with an unexpected letter from the Custodian of Unsolved Mysteries.

-You have been nominated to help investigate one of our unsolved mysteries.
+You have been nominated to help investigate one of our mysteries.

-You will receive a series of artefacts and documents relating to case 426.
+You will receive a series of artefacts and documents to examine.